 This was with the MB-Air in target disk mode.

 - Flag as inappropriate Answer 3

-- Asked by Jason S from Vancouver
+- Asked by Johannes M from Toronto

 Is there a speed compromise by using the adapter?